-Lead the Team: How to Become the Person Others Follow
+Lead the Team: How to Become the Person Others Want to Follow

-Do You Have What It Takes to Become a Successful Leader?
+Do You Have What It Takes to Become a Successful Leader People Follow?

 Respected leaders know that they can't just walk into a room and say, "Hey I'm the leader.
 Follow me."
-If you're the boss, you can get away with this attitude to a certain degree, but the followers you attract will be compulsory and not following you by choice.
-They will heed your advice and obey your commands, but it is involuntary followership based on your organizational hierarchy to a large degree.
+If you're the boss, you can get away with this attitude to a certain degree, but the followers you attract will be compulsory and not following you by their own choice.

 Leaders understand that to actually lead most effectively and successfully, they need to attract people who want to follow them.